devesh-anand/js-projects/README.md

 # vanilla-js-projects

-Some vanilla JS projects I made
+These are simple simple/intermediate level projects I made using JavaScript or jQuery.